m-abdelwahab/email-agent-workshop/README.md

 To follow along:

 1. Switch to the "start" branch and click on the "Code" button to open the repository in GitHub Codespaces.
-2. Rename the `.env.example` file to `.env` and set a random value for the `WEBHOOK_SECRET` variable.
+2. Rename the `.env.example` file to `.env`.
 3. Install the dependencies by running `npm install`
 4. start the development server by running `npm run dev`

-You should see the Next.js app running on [`http://localhost:3000`](http://localhost:3000).
+You should see the app running on [`http://localhost:3000`](http://localhost:3000).

 ### Project Overview

-The project is a Next.js app that uses the Vercel AI SDK, Neon Postgres, and Drizzle ORM to build an AI workflow that processes incoming emails.
+The project is a fullstack React Router app that uses the Vercel AI SDK, Neon Postgres, and Drizzle ORM to build an AI workflow that processes incoming emails.

-The `/src/app/page.tsx` file contains the main page component that displays the email data.
-The page fetches the email data from the database and renders it.
+The `/app/routes/home.tsx` file contains the main page component that displays the email data.
+The page fetches the email data from the database on the server and renders it.

-The webhook route handler implemented in `/src/app/api/webhooks/agent/route.ts` functions as the primary endpoint for email data processing.
+The webhook endpoint implemented in `/app/routes/api/email-webhook.tsx` functions as the primary endpoint for email data processing.

 ## Conceptual Overview: What are webhooks?